LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part3.md

 2. Why is the collector needed?
 Why should I use the otel collector instead of other products like Logstash or Nifi?
 3. Explain in detail the flow of a pipeline in a collector.
 How does it relate to ETL?
 Explain what ETL is.
 4. How OpenTelemetry collector relates to OTLP?
 5. gRPC vs HTTP in the collector.
-Give an example for a receiver that receives both on gRPC and http.
-How does it work ?
 6. List the architecture paradigms of the collector.
 What are the pros and cons of each?
 Make a table that compares between them.
 7. List and elaborate in detail on every component that make up the collector. give 2 examples of each. (including Extenstions and Connectors)